elbeno/testinator/README.md

 ```

 The third argument to `DECLARE_PROPERTY` is the function argument.
 TestPP will
-generate arbitrary values of this type and feed them to your property checker.
+generate arbitrary values of this type and feed them to your test function.

 ## Arbitrary